oxinabox/oxinabox.github.io/_posts/2021-02-08-AD-truncation-error.md

 Now, I did implement an AD from scratch there.
 So maybe you are thinking that I screwed it up.
+Maybe a reverse mode AD would not suffer from this problem; or maybe one that uses source to source?
 Lets try some of Julia's many AD systems then.

 ```julia